-Later in the film, issues such as Howard Hughes’ immeasurable power (and his hunger for more, more, more) and his unsavory ties to the U.S. government are surreptitiously brushed aside so Scorsese and Logan can focus instead on by-the-book movie battles pitting the go-getting hero against a couple of villains: Production Code censor Joseph Breen (Edward Herrmann), who wants to ban/shred Hughes’ voyeuristic Western The Outlaw, and crooked, Pan Am-supporting Republican senator Ralph Owen Brewster (gutsily played by eventual Best Supporting Actor Oscar nominee Alan Alda).
+Later in The Aviator, issues such as Howard Hughes’ immeasurable power (and his hunger for more, more, more) and his unsavory ties to the U.S. government are surreptitiously brushed aside so Scorsese and Logan can focus instead on by-the-book movie battles pitting the go-getting hero against a couple of villains: Production Code censor Joseph Breen (Edward Herrmann), who wants to ban/shred Hughes’ voyeuristic Western The Outlaw, and crooked, Pan Am-supporting Republican senator Ralph Owen Brewster (gutsily played by Alan Alda).

 Even The Outlaw, whose chief focus is Jane Russell’s cleavage, offers more depth and more complex delineations.
 (Really, what goes on between Walter Huston’s Doc Holliday and Jack Buetel’s Billy the Kid?)

-Ironically, as far as this reviewer is concerned the most stirring, most memorable moment in Scorsese and Logan’s The Aviator isn’t the (admittedly impressive) aerial battle at the beginning, or the plane crash later on, or any of the interpersonal goings-on.
+Ironically, as far as this reviewer is concerned the most stirring, most memorable moment in Martin Scorsese and John Logan’s The Aviator isn’t the (admittedly impressive) aerial battle at the beginning of the film, or the plane crash later on, or any of the interpersonal goings-on.

-Instead, it’s the brief footage from Howard Hughes’ own Hell’s Angels – made 75 years ago for about 1/10th (inflation-adjusted) of The Aviator’s budget.
+Instead, it’s the brief footage from Howard Hughes’ own Hell’s Angels – made 75 years ago for about (an inflation-adjusted) 1/10th of The Aviator’s budget.

 Director: Martin Scorsese.